UmarH619/to_do_list/README.md

 ## Features:

--Add new todos
+- Add new todos
--Delete unwanted todos
+- Delete unwanted todos
--Filter between all, completed and uncompleted
+- Filter between all, completed and uncompleted

 ## Languages used: